dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ??
 Check if Mongodb service running use service command?
 ```

-The starting `??` is one of 3 syntaxes of Copilot for CLI.
+The starting `??` is one of 3 syntaxes of Copilot in the CLI.
 In command one, we are asking for a shell command that can confirm installation of both Node and NPM; In command two, we check if MongoDB is running.

 Now run the script by typing the following in terminal